AstroTechies/astroneermodding/docs/guides/basicSetup.rst

 Go to ``AstroneerModding\GameFiles\WindowsNoEditor\Astro\Content\Items\ItemTypes`` and double click on ``FloodLight_IT.uasset``.
 Since you probably have not opened one of these files before Windows will ask you for a program.
-Select show more etc. and then browse to and select the ``UAssetGUI.exe`` we extracted earlier.
-This will set UAssetGUI as the default program for .uasset files.
+Select "more apps," then "Look for another app on this PC."
+Browse to and select the ``UAssetGUI.exe`` we extracted earlier.
+This will set UAssetGUI as the default program for .uasset files, which you will need for making your first mod.

 To make your first mod continue with :doc:`basicModding`.